Creative And Quantitative

 Adobe Software: The Road To Master User?

-Many years ago I was invited to make a presentation to the professors of my University's philosophy department which included some of the smartest people I would ever know.
+As an undergraduate student, I was invited to make a presentation to the professors of my University's philosophy department which included some of the smartest people I would ever know.
 When I took the floor I rather apologetically said that, as a teaching assistant, I was only a student of philosophy and was privileged just to be included in their forum.
 I was interrupted by the head of our department, Dr. Toenjes, who said "Nathan, we are all students of philosophy."
 It was a lesson I never forgot: that the smartest people I know refused to call themselves masters of their subject material.

 Adobe's Creative Cloud is still the gold standard of design and publishing software and will likely continue to be for some time to come.
 The dizzying array of menu options and parameters for just a single package would take months to learn much less master, and you can get some serious creative work done with a good understanding of just a few of them.
 I have worked sparingly for many years in some Adobe programs and worked intently for shorter periods of time in others, and I always feel that I have something more to learn.
 So I don't strive to become a master of any software, I'd rather be a good student.